George Eiferman

-George Eiferman (November 3, 1925 – February 12, 2002) was a notable figure in the sport of bodybuilding.
+George Eiferman (November 3, 1925 – February 12, 2002) was an American professional bodybuilder and trainer.
 Born in Philadelphia in 1925, he served in the Navy during World War II and entered into the sport of bodybuilding afterwards.
-He won the AAU Mr. America competition in 1948 and the Mr. Universe in 1962.
+Known for his size and definition, particularly his shoulders, pecs, and arms, he won the Mr. Philadelphia competition in 1947, the AAU Mr. America competition in 1948, and the Mr. Universe in 1962.
+He was inducted into the IFBB Hall of Fame in 2000.

-About
+Career

-Eiferman was the son of Emanuel Eiferman and Frances Brasofsky Eiferman.In 1942, on his 17th birthday, Eiferman decided to join the US Navy.
+In 1942, on his 17th birthday, Eiferman decided to join the US Navy.
 During this time, he began lifting weights seriously and ended up putting on 40 pounds of muscle by the time of his discharge on his 21st birthday in 1946.
 He then joined Fritshe's Gym in Philadelphia.

 In 1947, just a year later, he won the Mr. Philadelphia competition which helped him advance into the Mr. America competition where he placed 5th.
 In April 1948, Eiferman won the title Mr. California.
 One month later, he won the Mr. America title.
 He later moved to California where he worked out regularly at Muscle Beach.
 During this time, Eiferman made a movie called The Devil's Sleep.
 The 1960s George of the Jungle cartoon character was created by the cook on his mine sweeper during the war who combined Eiferman's likeness and the Tarzan character.

 Having a number of prestigious titles, he began traveling the country and giving speeches at high schools on living a healthy lifestyle and the benefits of weight training for the Nationwide School Assemblies of America organization.